Skip to main content

 Feni (फेनी)

-A distilled alcoholic beverage made from either cashew apples or coconut sap.
-It's produced in Goa and is considered a local specialty.
+A Goan spirit distilled from either cashew apples or coconut sap, and a point of local pride.

 spirit40-45%